Stony Brook University Libraries’ Anti-Racism Task Force

 • Emelyn Pareja-Garcia (Psychology major, class of 2024)

-• Create a research guide that focuses on the Black Lives Matter movement (Anti-Racism Task Force) and add to other related guides that focus on Equity, Inclusion and Diversity issues in general ( Stony Brook University Libraries’ Equity, Inclusion and Diversity Committee).
-The guide will provide not only resources but also search terms to help researchers and/or patrons search for material focused on racism and anti-racism.
+• Create a research guide focusing on the Black Lives Matter movement (Anti-Racism Task Force) and add to other related guides focusing on Equity, Inclusion, and Diversity issues in general ( Stony Brook University Libraries’ Equity, Inclusion and Diversity Committee).
+The guide provides resources and search terms to help researchers and patrons search for material on racism and anti-racism.

-• Curate a digital collection documenting SBU’s response to the racial unrest that continues to plague the United States.
-The digital project will document the racial unrest following the murder of George Floyd on May 25th, 2020 through testimonials, essays, poems, and other work submitted by the Stony Brook University’s community.
+• Create a digital collection documenting SBU’s response to the racial unrest that continues to plague the United States.
+The digital project will document the racial unrest following the murder of George Floyd on May 25th, 2020, through interviews conducted by student workers and faculty of Stony Brook University Libraries and the Stony Brook University’s community (students, staff, and faculty).

-• Work with the University Libraries’ Lead Selectors Group to purchase online monographs, videos and other resources relevant to the Black Lives Matter and other anti-racist movements
+• Purchase online monographs, videos, and other resources relevant to the Black Lives Matter and other anti-racist movements.

-• Amass and periodically update a list of vendors (preferably African American and/or other underrepresented groups)
+• Amass and periodically update a list of vendors (preferably African American and other underrepresented groups)

 Accomplishments

-• In collaboration with SBU’s Chief Diversity officer, Dr. Judith Brown-Clarke, Dr. Zebulon Miletsky (Africana Studies), SBU Libraries acquired the HistoryMakers database.
+• In collaboration with SBU’s Chief Diversity Officer, Dr. Judith Brown-Clarke, and Dr. Zebulon Miletsky (Africana Studies), SBU Libraries acquired the HistoryMakers database.

-• The Anti-Racism Task Force was awarded an $8000 grant from the Office of Chief Diversity Officer.
-The funds are dedicated to student salaries for their work on collection development, the research guide and the digital project.
+• The Anti-Racism Task Force was awarded two $8000 grants from the Office of Chief Diversity Officer.
+The funds are dedicated to student salaries for their work on collection development, the research guide, and the digital project.

 Participate in Our Digital Project

-The anti-racism task force, along with student workers and personnel from Stony Brook University Libraries and the Africana Studies department are documenting racial encounters, experiences, and feelings about racial injustice that members of the SBU Community experienced since the murder of George Floyd on May 25, 2020.
-The focus of this project is to document the resurgence in the fight for racial and social justice that precipitated from the events of May 25, 2020.
-The task force recognizes the importance and value of recording the stories, essays, poems, oral histories, etc.. for researchers, academics, and community members.
-We encourage you to contribute your own testimonial be it written or an oral history interview.
+The anti-racism task force, along with student workers and personnel from Stony Brook University Libraries and the Africana Studies department, are documenting racial encounters, experiences, and perceptions about racial injustice that members of the SBU Community experienced related to the murder of George Floyd on May 25, 2020, in the format of oral history interviewing.
+The focus of this digital project is to document the resurgence in the fight for racial and social justice that precipitated from the events of May 25, 2020.

-All items will be managed and preserved by Stony Brook University Libraries and made open for viewing in an online platform available to the public.
+All items will be managed and preserved by Stony Brook University Libraries and made open for educational purposes in an online platform available to the public.

 Header Image

-Attribution: Image is adapted with modifications from the original by Taymaz Valley from Ottawa, Canada, at the Wikimedia Commons, and is reused under the terms of a CC BY 2.0 license.
+Attribution: The image is adapted with modifications from the original by Taymaz Valley from Ottawa, Canada, at the Wikimedia Commons and is reused under the terms of a CC BY 2.0 license.